CenturyLinkCloud/PublicKB/Cloud Application Manager/Dedicated Edition/camd-initialsetup.md

    Cloud Application Manager provides a default appliance admin account, which gives full access to manage the appliance and administer Cloud Application Manager settings for your organization.
 This is like a master key, so use it only in case of emergency.
 To administer the appliance and Cloud Application Manager on a regular basis, create and use a fresh admin account.

    * Log out of Cloud Application Manager.
-   * Browse back to the Cloud Application Manager IP address in the appliance VM console.
-The login page will be shown
+   * The login page will be displayed, otherwise open the Cloud Application Manager IP address shown in the appliance VM console in a web browser to access the login page.
    * Sign up for a new user account.
 This will serve as the new admin account.
    * Log back in as the appliance admin using the credentials in step 2, with the password that was set in step 3.
    * Add your new user account as an administrator in the Admin Console.